 Advantages of piezo technology

 Xeryon offers a range of linear and rotary motion products in different lengths and with many additional options.
-With travel ranges up to 300mm, the number of possible applications is endless.
-Thanks to the patented Crossfixx™ ultrasonic piezo technology, travel velocities of 1000mm/s can be reached, making Xeryon stages and actuators the fastest nano-precision positioners on the market.
+With standard travel ranges up to 150 mm, the number of possible applications is endless.
+Thanks to the patented Crossfixx™ ultrasonic piezo technology, travel velocities of 1000 mm/s can be reached, making Xeryon stages and actuators the fastest nano-precision positioners on the market.

 Noiseless operation